palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_processed.rst

-Contribute to django-calaccess-raw-data
+Contribute to django-calaccess-processed-data
 =======================================

-This walkthrough is for developers who want to contribute to :doc:`/apps/calaccess_raw`, a Django app to download, extract and load campaign-finance and lobbying-activity data from the California Secretary of State’s CAL-ACCESS database.
+This walkthrough is for developers who want to contribute to :doc:`/apps/calaccess_processed`, a Django app to transform and refine campaign-finance and lobbying-activity data from the California Secretary of State’s CAL-ACCESS database.

 It will show you how to install the source code of this application to fix bugs and develop new features.